 Peanuts for birds should be ‘nil detextable aflatoxin rated?
 Aflatoxins are toxins produced by the fungus aspergillus flavus that can affect peanuts and will be harmful for garden birds if ingested.
 The fungus develops if peanuts are transported or stored in hot and humid conditions.

 All the peanuts we supply here at Street End Farm have been rigorously tested to ensure they are 'nil detectable aflatoxin' rated.
-Please note that salted or dry roasted peanuts are also not suitable for your garden birds.
+Please note that salted or dry roasted peanuts are not suitable for your garden birds.
+Our bird feeding tip – always choose peanuts that are deemed safe for birds to consume.

 What kind of feeder should i use for soft bird foods?Soft food feeders, for seed mixes with a high percentage of peanut granules and mealworms (like our Deluxe Robin Crumble), are mainly used by cheeky robins, but you may find that blackbirds and some tits will recognise something tasty in the dish too.
 Very occasionally, a brave wren or a pied wagtail may hop up onto a soft food feeder for some mealworms.
 These feeders usually have a 'roof' element to keep the rain off and prevent the peanut granules from becoming soggy.